sharetribe/flex-docs/src/docs/introduction/how-to-launch/index.md

 ---
-title: How to build and launch your marketplace with Flex
+title: How to build and launch your marketplace with Sharetribe
 slug: how-to-build-and-launch-with-flex
 updated: 2022-01-13
 category: introduction
 ingress:
-  This article describes what it takes to build and launch your marketplace with Sharetribe Flex.
+  This article describes what it takes to build and launch your marketplace with Sharetribe.
 There are four main stages in this process, and we'll go through each one in detail.
 published: true
 ---

+TODO IS THIS OBSOLETE AFTER NO-CODE?

-To build and launch your marketplace with Flex, you need to go through the following stages:
+To build and launch your marketplace with Sharetribe, you need to go through the following stages:

-1. Getting access to Flex
+1. Getting access to Sharetribe

 2. Designing your marketplace